JoeJoe1313/JoeJoe1313.github.io/content/articles/2025-01-04-fourier-method-fixed-string.md

 |u_{xx}(x, t)| \leq \sum_{k=1}^{\infty}\frac{k^2 \pi^2}{l^2}(|A_k| + |B_k|).
 $$

 If the series on the right side (majorizing series) converge then the series on the left would also converge and the needed differentiation would exist.
-It is enough (why?) for the following series to converge
+It is enough for the following series to converge

 $$
 \sum_{k=1}^{\infty} k^j \left(|\varphi_k^{(1)}| + \frac{2}{ak\pi}|\varphi_k^{(2)}|\right), j = 0, 1, 2.